A member of the Myrtle family (Myrtaceae), the Eugenia genus contains over 1000

 Drought tolerant: No.

-cool months.
-This is an understory tree when young.
+months.
+This is an understory shrub when young.

 Planting: Locate the plant where it will get part shade